COCA-COLA EUROPEAN: Transaction in Own Shares

 Transactions in Own Shares

-The Company announces that it has purchased the following number of its ordinary shares of EUR 0.01 each through Credit Suisse Securities (USA) LLC.
-The purchased shares have all been cancelled.
+The Company announces that it has purchased the following number of its ordinary shares of EUR 0.01 each through Credit Suisse Securities (USA) LLC and HSBC Securities (USA) Inc. The purchased shares have all been cancelled.

 These share purchases form part of the Company's existing buyback programme, as announced on 12 September 2018, in accordance with the authority granted by shareholders at the Company's Annual General Meeting on 31 May 2018 (the "Buyback Programme").
 The Company will make further announcements in due course following the completion of any further purchases pursuant to the Buyback Programme.